Privacy Policy

 This website uses Hotjar.
 The provider is Hotjar Ltd, Level 2, St Julians Business Centre, 3, Elia Zammit Street, St Julians STJ 1000, Malta.

-Hotjar is a tool for analyzing your user behavior on this website.
-Hotjar allows us to record your mouse and scroll movements and clicks, among other things.
-Hotjar can also determine how long your mouse pointer remains in a certain position.
-Hotjar uses this information to create so-called heat maps, which can be used to determine which areas of the website visitors prefer to look at.
+Hotjar is a tool for analysing your user behaviour on this website.
+With Hotjar, we can record your mouse movements, scrolling movements and clicks, among other things.
+Hotjar can also determine how long you have stayed with the mouse pointer on a certain spot.
+From this information, Hotjar creates so-called heat maps, which can be used to determine which areas of the website visitors prefer to look at.

 Furthermore, we can determine how long you stayed on a page and when you left it.
-We can also determine at which point you abandoned your entries in a contact form (so-called con- version funnels).
+We can also determine at which point you abandoned your entries in a contact form (so-called conversion funnels).
 In addition, Hotjar can be used to obtain direct feedback from website visitors.
-This function serves to improve the website operator’s web offerings.
+This function serves to improve the web offers of the website operator.

 Hotjar uses cookies.
-Cookies are small text files that are stored on your computer and saved by your browser.
-They are used to make our website more user-friendly, effective and secure.
-In particular, these cookies can be used to determine whether this website has been visited with a specific end device or whether the Hotjar functions have been deactivated for the browser in question.
-Hotjar cookies remain on your device until you delete them.
+Cookies are small text files that are stored on your device and saved by your browser.
+They serve to make our offer more user-friendly, effective and secure.
+In particular, these cookies allow us to determine whether this website has been visited with a specific end device or whether the Hotjar functions have been deactivated for the browser in question.
+Hotjar cookies remain on your terminal device until you delete them.

 You can set your browser so that you are informed about the setting of cookies and only allow cookies in individual cases, exclude the acceptance of cookies for certain cases or in general and activate the automatic deletion of cookies when closing the browser.
-If cookies are deactivated, the functionality of this website may be restricted.
+If you deactivate cookies, the functionality of this website may be limited.

-These processing operations are only carried out if consent is given in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

 11.4 LinkedIn Analytics

-We use the retargeting tool and conversion tracking of LinkedIn Ireland, Wilton Plaza, Wilton Place, Dublin 2, Ireland (LinkedIn).
+This website uses the retargeting tool a well as the conversion tracking of LinkedIn Ireland, Wilton Plaza, Wilton Place, Dublin 2, Irland (LinkedIn).

 For this purpose, the LinkedIn Insight Tag is integrated on our website, which enables LinkedIn to collect statistical data about your visit and use of our website and to provide us with corresponding aggregated statistics on this basis.
-The service is also used to show you relevant offers and recommendations after you have found out about certain services, information and offers on the website.
+In addition, the service is used to be able to show you interest-specific and relevant offers and recommendations after you have found out about certain services, information and offers on the website.
 The relevant information is stored in a cookie.

-These processing operations are only carried out with your consent in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are only carried out when express consent is given in accordance with Art.
+6 (1) lit. a) GDPR.
 Your data will be stored until you withdraw your consent.

-As part of processing via LinkedIn, data may be transferred to the USA and Singapore.
-The security of the transfer is regularly ensured by so-called standard contractual clauses, which guarantee that the processing of personal data is subject to a level of security that corresponds to that of the GDPR.
-If the standard contractual clauses are not sufficient to establish an adequate level of security, consent will be obtained from you in accordance with Art.
-49 para.
-1 lit. a) GDPR.
+Within the scope of processing via LinkedIn, data may be transferred to the USA and Singapore.
+The US company is certified under the EU-US Data Privacy Framework.
+This constitutes an adequacy decision pursuant to Art.
+45 GDPR, meaning that personal data may be transferred without further guarantees or additional measures.
+Furthermore the security of the transfer is regularly ensured by so-called standard contractual clauses, which guarantee that the processing of personal data is subject to a level of security that corresponds to that of the GDPR.
+If the standard contractual clauses are not sufficient to ensure an adequate level of security, your consent will be obtained in accordance with Art.
+49 (1) lit. a) GDPR.

 11.5 WordPress Stats – Jetpack

-This website uses the WordPress tool “WordPress Stats” provided by Jetpack to statistically analyze visitor access.
+This website uses the WordPress tool “WordPress Stats” provided by Jetpack to statistically analyse visitor traffic.
 The provider is Automattic Inc, 60 29th Street #343, San Francisco, CA 94110-4929, USA.
 The operating company uses the tracking technology of Quantcast Inc, 201 Third Street, San Francisco, CA 94103, USA.

-Jetpack uses cookies that are stored on your computer and that allow WordPress Stats to analyze the use of the website.
+Jetpack uses cookies that are stored on your computer and allow WordPress Stats to analyse the use of the website.
 The information generated by the cookies about the use of our website is stored on servers in the USA.
-Your IP address is anonymized after processing and before storage.
+Your IP address is anonymised after processing and before storage.

-The cookies remain on your end device until you delete them.
+The cookies remain on your device used, until you delete them.

-These processing operations are only carried out if express consent is given in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are only carried out when express consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

 This US company is certified under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without additional security measures.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

 12. Advertising